daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 | **Scannability**   | Readers skim first     | Short sections, descriptive headings, ≤ 80-character lines, generous white-space.                                        |
 | **Visual Rhythm**  | Aids comprehension     | Alternate text with lists, callouts, and images; avoid walls of text.                                                    |

-### Writing Style
+### Writing Style Requirements
 - Use **second person** ("you") and active voice.
-- Keep sentences ≤ 25 words; paragraphs ≤ 4 lines.
+- Keep sentences ≤ 35 words; paragraphs ≤ 4 lines.
 - Define domain terms on first use; link to glossary.
+- Lead with clear, task-oriented headings and bite-sized sections that answer one “why” or “how” at a time.
+- Break the flow with visuals, bullet lists, and real-world snippets so the reader’s eye keeps moving.
+- Close each section with a one-line takeaway or a link to deeper context to keep curiosity alive.

 ### Headings
 - Heading hierarchy: Never skip a level; one # H1 per page.